Meet Your Student Ambassadors

 The Heart of our Community

-Pepperdine Law's student ambassadors represent the heart of our school in different yet profound ways.
-Student ambassadors are recommended by the Student Life Office and serve as professional student leaders who welcome prospective students to campus and lead law school tours.
+Pepperdine Caruso Law's student ambassadors represent the heart of our school in different yet profound ways.
+Student ambassadors are recommended by faculty, staff, and administrators and serve as professional student leaders who welcome prospective students to campus and lead law school tours.
 They are leaders in the law community, involved, enthusiastic, and having been through this process themselves, are in a unique position to provide insight from their firsthand experience.
-Pepperdine Law student ambassadors are a diverse group of academic achievers and represent a broad spectrum of interest areas in legal practice.
+Pepperdine Caruso Law student ambassadors are a diverse group of academic achievers and represent a broad spectrum of interest areas in legal practice.

 Our student ambassadors give out their personal emails to students who visit campus and attend a tour with them.
 For questions about the application and admissions process, please contact the admissions office at email@example.com after reviewing the Frequently Asked Questions.

 Undergraduate University & Major: University of California, Davis - History and Political Science

 Extracurricular Activities: International Law Society, Dispute Resolution Society

 Plans after Pepperdine Caruso Law: To gain legal experience in California before passing the MBE and aiding international clients in development and human rights litigation on the East Coast

 Favorite Thing about Pepperdine: The friendly student atmosphere and the feeling of being part of a family.
 All the professors, deans, and staff are taking care of you and are passionate about your success.